Recycling Damaged, Expired and Unwanted Car Seats

-Hurunui Council provide a free recycling and waste minimisation education programme for schools and pre-schools in the district.
+The council provides a free recycling and waste minimisation education programme for schools, pre-schools and community groups in Hurunui.

-Further details regarding the education programme can be found under the 'Schools and Community Groups Recycling and Waste Minimisation' page.
+For further details on the education programme, see the 'Schools and Community Groups Recycling and Waste Minimisation' page.

 Love Food Hate Waste NZ

-New Zealand families waste about $560 each year on food, which is thrown uneaten into the rubbish bin.
+New Zealand families waste about $560 each year on food.
 New Zealand wide, this adds up to a staggering $872 million and equates to 122,000 tonnes of edible food going to landfill.